johnttaylor/colony.core/src/Cpl/Dm/TShell/README.txt

 /** @namespace Cpl::Dm::TShell

-The 'TShell' namespace provides access to Model Points via a Text Shell.
-See the Cpl::TShell namespace for details about the TShell.
+The 'TShell' namespace contains the implementation of TShell commands that access Model Points at runtime.

 */